19_803_full 2.jpg

 Lauren Salazar, LMHC

 I hold a master’s degree of Mental Health Counseling from Teachers College, Columbia University and a Bachelor of Science in Applied Psychology from New York University.
-I have trained at Mount Sinai Hospital at the Addiction Institute and have experience working with individuals with personality disorders, substance use, depression, anxiety, mood disorders, LGBTQ+ concerns, trauma, and relational and interpersonal challenges.
-I have completed the Emotionally Focused Therapy (EFT) Externship for couples through ICEEFT.
+I trained at Mount Sinai Hospital at the Addiction Institute and have experience working with individuals with personality disorders, substance use, depression, anxiety, mood disorders, trauma, and relational and interpersonal challenges.

 Maureen Sheridan, LCSW